rusthigh/ai-powered-copilot-cli/README.md

   -h, --help             help for ai-powered-copilot-cli -t, --max-tokens int   Max tokens for the GPT model (default 1024) -m, --model string     OpenAI model to use (default "gpt-4") -p, --prompt string    Prompts sent to GPT model for non-interactive mode.
-If not set, interactive mode is u
+If not set, interactive mode is used -v, --verbose          Enable verbose